abau171/shinythings/README.md

   - translate, scale, and rotate
 - Monte Carlo pixel sampling

-## Installation and Running
+### Installation and Running

-1. clone the repository, and `cd` into the project root directory
+1. Clone the repository, and `cd` into the project root directory.
-2. install a Python virtual environment (optional)
+2. Install a Python 3 virtual environment (optional).
-3. install all requirements with `pip install -r requirements.txt` (you may need to install some other dependencies)
+3. Install all requirements with `pip install -r requirements.txt` (you may need to install some other dependencies).
-  - NumPy and Pillow (Python Imaging Library drop-in replacement) are required
+  - NumPy and Pillow (Python Imaging Library drop-in replacement) are required.
-4. install ShinyThings with `pip install .`
+4. Install ShinyThings with `pip install .`.
-5. create a new scene script, or execute the example script with `python3 run.py`
+5. Create a new scene script, or execute the example script with `python3 run.py`.
-  - the render may take some time to complete (the example may take upwards of 3 minutes)
+  - The render may take some time to complete (the example may take upwards of 3 minutes, and both saves an image file to the project root and attempts to display the image in a window).

-## API
+### API

 Currently, there is no set-in-stone API to use, and most scene data is painstakingly passed to the renderer in a specific order.
 The example scene in `run.py` contains some documentation of features, but is not guaranteed to be user-friendly yet.
 Eventually, a real API will be built and documented.
 Additionally, some features (such as Monte Carlo sampling) are currently hard-coded, and will be made available for modification in the future.

-## Planned Features
+### Planned Features

 - clean, documented API
 - UV texture mapping
 - Catmull-Clark subdivision surfaces